Worst year of my life!

 It's not all created equal!

-I tried maybe 3-4 of the big brands that are EVERYWHERE.
+I tried some of the big brands that are EVERYWHERE.

 - The first one sent my allergies in hyperdrive and gave me a fever.

 - The second caused a clicking noise in the back of the throat (allergic response)

 - The third just smelled really bad (couldn't get past it)